clobrano/clobrano.github.io/_posts/blog/2020-08-17-coloring-api-part1.md

 > lighten, darken, mix, desaturate, transparentize, invert

-Unfortunately `lighter` and `darker` cannot be used, since they apply a fixed color change (about 30% variation), while the correspondant `lighten` and `darken` take the amount as second paramenter, but I hope to get something working using `shade` instead.
+Unfortunately `lighter` and `darker` cannot be used, since they apply a fixed color change (about 30% variation), while the correspondent `lighten` and `darken` take the amount as second paramenter, but I hope to get something working using `shade` instead.

 Well, that's enough for now.
 If not for other, this exercise will improve my blogging skills 😀